candid82/joker/README.md

 # Joker

-Joker is a small interpreted dialect of Clojure written in Go.
+Joker is a small Clojure interpreter and linter written in Go.

 ## Getting Started

 Download pre-built [binary executable](https://github.com/candid82/joker/releases) for your platform or [build it yourself](#building).
 Then run `joker` without arguments to launch REPL or pass the filename of the script you want to execute.
 Joker uses `.joke` filename extension.
+See [Linter mode](#linter-mode) if you want to use Joker as a linter.

 ## Documentation